 In some cases, dry and itchy skin in dogs can be caused by food sensitivities.
 Such cases can be particularly difficult to diagnose.
 While expensive limited ingredient diets can sometimes be used in combination with an elimination trial to identify the ingredients that trigger reactions, some dogs struggle with persistent skin problems related to poor gut health or sensitive stomachs.

 Many holistic vets and dog owners have found that CBD oil can be very effective at relieving the symptoms in such cases.
 This all-natural remedy is safe for your dog, has no known serious side effects, and may help if poor skin from unknown food allergies is the root cause.

 Talk to Your Vet

-It is important that if your canine companion is suffering from chronic patches of red, dry, or itchy skin that you make an appointment with your veterinarian.
-Although the cause may be a contact or food allergy, it also may be a warning sign of something else that may require a more extensive medical treatment, such as an autoimmune dysfunction.
+It is important that if your canine companion is suffering from chronic patches of red, dry, or itchy skin, you make an appointment with your veterinarian.
+Although the cause may be a contact or food allergy, it also may be a warning sign of something else that could require a more extensive medical treatment, such as an autoimmune dysfunction.

 In addition, if your dog is receiving other medications, it is important to work with your vet to make sure hemp oil won’t cause any unwanted interactions.
 Since it uses some of the same metabolic pathways as other drugs, CBD can sometimes block and in other cases enhance the way other drugs are metabolized (similar to grapefruit).

-If you decide that all-natural CBD oil for skin allergies in your dog is worth a try, consider choosing LolaHemp.
-We offer a full spectrum CBD oil made from 100% organic hemp.
+If you decide that all-natural CBD products for skin allergies in your dog is worth a try, consider choosing Lolahemp.
+We offer a full-spectrum CBD oil made from 100% organic hemp.
 We have worked with a veterinarian to formulate our hemp oil with our canine companions in mind.
 In addition, we pursue our founder’s commitment to animal welfare by donating one bottle for every four sold to a rescue dog in need.